 Source: *U.S. Bureau of Labor Statistics

-According to the U.S. Bureau of Labor Statistics (BLS), coaches and scouts in general earned a mean annual wage of $37,610 in May 2013; this includes coaches who are not licensed public school teachers.
+In May 2018, the BLS reported that coaches and scouts in the 90th percentile or higher earned $77,880 or more per year, whereas the bottom 10th percentile earned $18,970 or less per year; this includes coaches who are not licensed public school teachers.
 However, many football coaches also are high school teachers, and public school teachers generally get paid quite a bit more.
-The BLS found that high school teachers made an average salary of $58,260 in May 2013.
+The BLS found that high school teachers made an average salary of $60,320 in May 2018.

 High school football coaches organize and train players for football competitions at the secondary school level.
 They design training sessions to build and assess players' strength, endurance and technique.
 They also evaluate the team as a whole, determining its strengths and weaknesses, and adjust their lineup accordingly.
 High school football coaches design strategies and evaluate opposing teams.
 They are charged with instilling a sense of teamwork and sportsmanship in their players.